nzakas/understandinges6/manuscript/02-Functions.md

 * **No `arguments` object** - You can't access arguments through the `arguments` object, you must use named arguments or other ES6 features such as rest arguments.

 There are a few reasons why these differences exist.
 First and foremost, `this` binding is a common source of error in JavaScript.
 It's very easy to lose track of the `this` value inside of a function and can easily result in unintended consequences.
 Second, by limiting arrow functions to simply executing code with a single `this` value, JavaScript engines can more easily optimize these operations (as opposed to regular functions, which might be used as a constructor or otherwise modified).

+I> Arrow functions do not have a contextual name and therefore inherit `Function.prototype.name`.

 ## Syntax